Gexkill/sweng2/RASD/src/index.md

 * Push notification: is a notification sent to a smartphone using the mobile application, so it must be installed.
 * Push service: is a service that allow to send push notification with own API
 * Path: it's a structure that contains at least 2 positions
+* Sharing discount percentage: discount percentage applied only if the sharing option is enabled and there are more than one requests in the merged request

 ## Text assumptions
 * There is an old system as described above.